Nick98-1/Nick98-1/README.md

 Hi, I’m Nicholas!

 I’m a technical founder and architect.
 This page details my work on Governa Cloud, highlighting both the product reasoning and the technical architecture that underpins the platform.
+I am looking to collaborate on projects with cloud and backend infrastructure.
+This project below gives you a great case study of some if the things I have worked on before and willing to expand and learn on!

 ---